Posted on June 15, 2021

 CiCi Huston had three brothers.

-In a message to me, Celeste Shane Huston angrily confirmed that Paige and David were sex partners and so were David and Tamara Green.
+In a message to me, Celeste Huston seemed angry as she wrote that Paige and David were sex partners as were David and Tamara Green.

 He started a popular car rental agency, Hav -A -Kar, in the heart of the Sunset Strip.
 Hav-A-Kar was later sold to Thrifty, and David, as the property owner, saw the space become a Kenneth Cole store for many years before its current iteration, the Eveleigh restaurant.
 In the early 1960s David, who loved to cook, opened a burger joint called Alfie’s.
 It was a colorful fixture on the Strip and a veritable celebrity magnet.
 David decided to eventually lease the space in 1971 to the new owners who created Mirabelle, which remained steadfast on the Strip for over 40 years…… David was a jet setter and an avid outdoorsman.
 He attended USC for two years before transferring to the University of Mexico, in Mexico City, where he befriended painter Diego Rivera.